Waboodoo/HTTP-Shortcuts/docs/permissions.md

 ## view network connections
 Needed to determine whether a suitable network connection is available to make HTTP requests.

+## change network state
+Needed for shortcuts that force traffic through a specific network (Wi-Fi or cellular).
+Never used of there are no shortcuts configured to make use of this feature.

 ## connect and disconnect from Wi-Fi
 Needed for prompting the user to select a different network to connect to in case they configured a shortcut to only use a specific network.
 The app never switches the Wi-Fi network without the user's input.